 December 24, 1907

-Bingham Consolidated's smelter had been the second copper smelter in the Salt Lake City area.
+When it opened in 1901, Bingham Consolidated's smelter was the second copper smelter in the Salt Lake City area.
 Its fires "will be extinguished within the next few hours."
 The Utah Consolidated's Highland Boy smelter had been the first copper smelter (opened in 1899), and the United States smelter was the third.
-Judge Marshall's decree was to take effect on January 6, 1908, shutting down all smelters in Salt Lake Valley due to sulphur and arsenic emissions causing damage to farmers' crops.
+Judge Marshall's decree was to take effect on January 6, 1908, shutting down all smelters in Salt Lake Valley due to sulfur and arsenic emissions causing damage to farmers' crops.
 (Deseret News, December 24, 1907)

 April 7, 1908